joescars/WordpressDockerEnv/readme.md

 # Wordpress Local Development using Docker

-This docker-compose file sets up a local WordPress instance pulling both the website files and data from your local drive.
+This docker-compose file sets up a local WordPress instance loading the website files from your local drive and data a docker volume.

-This allows you to easily edit the site as well as migrate your data to production in the future.
+I've found this setup works best for me when I need to work on my custom WordPress site locally.

 ## Instructions